-Sciatica can be caused by isthmic spondylolisthesis if the condition results in nerve root irritation or impingement.
-In most cases, if isthmic spondylolisthesis affects or pinches a nerve root it will affect the L5 nerve root.
+Sciatica can be caused by isthmic spondylolisthesis if the condition results in nerve root impingement.
+In most cases, sciatica caused by isthmic spondylolisthesis affects the L5 nerve root.

 When treating sciatica resulting from isthmic spondylolisthesis with exercise, the spine specialist will typically recommend a program of sciatica exercises that is a hybrid of:

-- Flexion based exercises (as when treating spinal stenosis), and
+- Flexion based exercises (as when treating spinal stenosis)

 - Stabilization program (as when treating degenerative disc disease).

-The goal of this type of sciatica exercise program is to teach the lumbar spine to remain stable in a flexed position.
+The goal of this type of sciatica exercise program is to teach the lumbar spine to remain stable when bent forward.
 Therefore, the sciatica exercises for isthmic spondylolisthesis are a combination of both programs.

 In This Article:

 - Sciatica Exercises for Sciatica Pain Relief